The Artist (film): Plot

-Later, the bankrupt Valentin is forced to auction off all of his personal effects, and after realizing he has not paid loyal Clifton in over a year, gives him the car and fires him, telling him to get another job.
-Depressed and drunk, Valentin angrily sets a match to his private collection of his earlier films.
-As the nitrate film quickly blazes out of control, he is overwhelmed by the smoke and passes out inside the burning house, still clutching a single film canister.
+Later, the bankrupt Valentin is forced to auction his personal effects, and after realizing he has not paid the loyal Clifton in over a year, gives him his car before firing him.
+Depressed and drunk, Valentin sets fire to a stack of his old films.
+As the nitrate film blazes out of control, he is overwhelmed by the smoke and passes out inside the burning house, clutching a single film canister.
 However, Valentin's dog attracts the help of a nearby policeman, and after being rescued, Valentin is hospitalized for injuries suffered in the fire.
 Peppy visits the hospital and discovers that the film he rescued is the one with them dancing together.
 She asks for him to be moved to her house to recuperate.
 Valentin awakens in a bed at her house to find that Clifton is now working for Peppy.
-Valentin seems to remain dismissive of Peppy having taken him in, prompting Clifton to remind Valentin of his changing luck.
+His ego hurt, Valentin shows ingratitude for Peppy having taken him in, prompting Clifton to remind him of his changing luck.

-Peppy insists to Zimmer that Valentin co-star in her next film, threatening to quit Kinograph if Zimmer does not agree to her terms.
-After Valentin learns to his dismay that Peppy had purchased all his auctioned effects, he returns in despair to his burnt-out apartment.
-Peppy arrives, panicked, and finds that Valentin is about to attempt suicide with a handgun.
-Peppy tells him she only wanted to help him.
-They embrace and Valentin tells her it's no use; no one wants to hear him speak.
-Remembering Valentin's superb dancing ability, Peppy persuades Zimmer to let them make a musical together.
+Peppy insists to Zimmer that Valentin co-star in her next film, threatening to quit Kinograph if he does not agree.
+After Valentin learns that Peppy bought his possessions at auction, he returns in despair to his burnt-out apartment.
+Peppy arrives and finds that Valentin is about to attempt suicide.
+She tells him she only wanted to help him.
+They embrace, and Valentin tells her it is no use; no one wants to hear him speak.
+Remembering Valentin's superb dancing ability, Peppy persuades Zimmer to let her make a musical production so Valentin can avoid the humiliation of having to speak.

 Now the audience hears sound for the second time, as the film starts rolling for a dance scene with Peppy and Valentin and their tap-dancing can be heard.
 Once the choreography is complete, the two dancers are heard panting.
-The director of the musical calls out audibly, "Cut!" to which Zimmer adds: "Perfect.
+The director of the musical calls, "Cut!" to which Zimmer adds: "Perfect.
 Beautiful.
 Could you give me just one more?"
 Valentin, in his only audible line, replies "With pleasure," revealing a French accent.
 The camera then pulls back to the sounds of the film crew as they prepare to shoot another take.